Black box credit scores are not enough to analyse risk

 Every time you run a simulation in Forecast View™, the company’s H-Score® is adjusted automatically.
 Unlike a black box credit score, this number is accompanied by a detailed explanation.
 As well as examining how various financial shocks would affect a company, you can see why this would happen and how it could be avoided.

 Risk management should always be transparent and explainable, not hidden inside a black box.
-Forecast View™ lifts the lid on credit scores so that you can make smarter decisions.
-Get in touch via the form below to arrange your free trial today.
+Forecast View™ lifts the lid on credit scores and credit analysis so that you can make smarter decisions.
+Get in touch via the button below to arrange your free trial today.